laurapacis/100-days-of-code/log.md

 **Today's Progress**: Learnt how to create a basic scene with Three.js (scene, mesh, camera, renderer).

-**Thoughts:**: After browsing through some disappointing courses/tutorials I finally decided to give [three.js journey](https://threejs-journey.xyz/) by [Bruno Simon](https://bruno-simon.com/) a try and so far, so great!
+**Thoughts:** After browsing through some disappointing courses/tutorials I finally decided to give [three.js journey](https://threejs-journey.xyz/) by [Bruno Simon](https://bruno-simon.com/) a try and so far, so great!
 Even though I am not so sure this is the best time for me to learn Three.js, I feel so thrilled about it!

 **Link to work**: Nothing to link